-5. The installation process will be started.
+5. The installation process will start.

 6. The J-Link DLL Updater pops up, which allows you to update the DLL of an installed IDE to the DLL verion which is included in the installer.
-For further information about the J-Link DLL updater, please refer to J-Link DLL updater on page 133.
+For further information about the J-Link DLL updater, please refer to J-Link DLL updater on page 169.